Example Walkthrough

 $ datalad create -c text2git BIDS_Dataset_DataLad

-This command creates a new directory called BIDS_Dataset_DataLad
+This command creates a new directory called BIDS_Dataset_DataLad where

-will begin implementing version control and provenance tracking while
+DataLad will begin implementing version control and provenance tracking while

-we implement the rest of our CuBIDS
+we implement the rest of our CuBIDS workflow.

-dataset is accordingly reflected in the dataset’s version control
+The creation of our datalad dataset is accordingly reflected in the dataset’s version control history,

-history, accessible with git log
+accessible with git log.

-.
-At any point in the CuBIDS
+At any point in the CuBIDS workflow,

 we can view a summary of our dataset’s version history by running the following commands: